tony-sh/Keep-Node-Docs-Ukraine/docs/Node-Operation/deploy.md

 The other well known Beginner Guide, also with easy to follow screenshots explanations of every step.

+- **JackRemix'** [The absolute beginner’s guide to Playing for Keeps](https://medium.com/@jack.baldwin/the-absolute-beginners-guide-to-playing-for-keeps-aea9ab32f6e8) is a newer **really impressive** guide, with every step well explained !

 ## Other Guides

 - **Alex Novy's** [Run Random Beacon in KEEP Network Testnet](https://medium.com/@novysf/run-a-keep-network-testnet-node-37096946af35)